Turkish Cooperation and Coordination Agency: After 2020

 TCCA also provided protective gear in Lesotho to help the Southern African Kingdom curb the outbreak of the COVID-19 pandemic.
 The donated equipment was used in hospitals and clinics by medical staff and by community health workers in the remote rural areas of Lesotho.

 In order to reduce the impact of the COVID-19 pandemic in the Kingdom of Eswatini, TCCA assisted the Ministry of Tinkhundla Administration by donating embroidery machines to be used in the production of face masks.

+In 2021, TCCA renovated the Duisi Mosque in Georgia which was originally built in 1901.